nuxeo/nuxeo-drive/README.rst

 Mac OSX Desktop Client
 ----------------------

-Once the marketplace package is installed, the OSX desktop client package can be downloaded from the ``Home > Nuxeo Drive`` tab.
+Once the Marketplace package is installed, the OS X desktop client package can be downloaded from the ``Home > Nuxeo Drive`` tab.

 You can also fetch the latest development version for